lwmqn/shepherd/README.md

 <a name="API_dump"></a>
 ### qnode.dump()
-Dump the record of the Client Device.
+Dump record of the Client Device.

 **Arguments:**